ianlcurtis/devboxlab/README.md

 -   The Dev center now knows how to connect new Dev Boxes to your Azure virtual network.
 Next, we need to create dev box definitions.
 </details>

-## Create a Dev Box definition with a built-in VM image
+## Create Dev Box definitions with built-in VM images
 <details>
-  <summary>TASK: In the Dev Center resource, create a "Windows 11 Enterprise + Microsoft 365 Apps 21H2" Dev Box definition with 8vCPUs and 256GB RAM.</summary>
+  <summary>TASK: In the Dev Center resource, create a "Windows 11 Enterprise + Microsoft 365 Apps 21H2" Dev Box definition with 8vCPUs and 256GB RAM.
+Do the same for a "Visual Studio 2022 Enterprise On Windows 11 Enterprise + Microsoft 365 Apps 24H2" Dev Box definition.</summary>

 -   Return to the **"dev-center-core"** resource group in the Azure Portal and select your Dev Center resource.
 -   To create a new dev box definition, select **"Dev box definitions"** blade in the side bar.